paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-075-chemical-weapons-convention-implementation.md

 **(b) Reimbursement requirement**

-(1) **In general** — Except as provided in paragraph (2), the owner of a facility provided assistance under subsection (a) of this section shall reimburse the Secretary for the costs incurred by the Secretary in providing the assistance.
+(1) **In general** — Except as provided in paragraph (2), the owner of a facility provided assistance under subsection (a) shall reimburse the Secretary for the costs incurred by the Secretary in providing the assistance.

-(2) **Exception** — In the case of assistance provided under subsection (a) of this section to a facility owned by a person described in subsection (c) of this section, the United States National Authority shall reimburse the Secretary for the costs incurred by the Secretary in providing the assistance.
+(2) **Exception** — In the case of assistance provided under subsection (a) to a facility owned by a person described in subsection (c), the United States National Authority shall reimburse the Secretary for the costs incurred by the Secretary in providing the assistance.

-**(c) Owners covered by United States National Authority reimbursements** Subsection (b)(2) of this section applies in the case of assistance provided to the following:
+**(c) Owners covered by United States National Authority reimbursements** Subsection (b)(2) applies in the case of assistance provided to the following:

 (1) **Small business concerns** — A small business concern as defined in [section 632 of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section632&num=0&edition=prelim).